 Do what you can, and rest in that.

-Give each class and teacher and test your best.
+Give each class and teacher and test and person and moment your best.
 Some stuff will come easy without you even trying, and some stuff will feel impossible even with your full effort.
 Regardless of the pressure you feel, you aren’t supposed to be brilliant at everything, you’re just supposed to be the best version of you that you can be.
 There will be enough brilliance in that.
 Work hard and then go easy on yourself with the results.

 This day and the ones that follow it may often seem rather ordinary or uneventful, but I promise you that there is beauty and poetry in them.
 Time is going to stun you with its velocity.
 One day you will turn around and find yourself looking back on these times and you’ll appreciate them as old treasures.
 Don’t miss them now.
 Keep your eyes open and savor every second.